 While all these threats to conifers should be of real concern to everyone, and if human population growth continues unabated not even the most abundant and widespread conifer species may remain safe from the changes of population decline and extinction, at the moment only about 20 conifer species (4% of the total) are critically endangered.
 A great many of the rare species around the world have at least some populations within national parks, nature reserves, and other more or less protected areas.

-The vast majority of these refuges was established around scenic wonders or threatened animal populations rather than the plants, including conifers, that sustain them.
+The vast majority of these refugees were established around scenic wonders or threatened animal populations rather than the plants, including conifers, that sustain them.
 Nonetheless, the conifers that happen to be in these parks and preserves are accorded a measure of protection that is of real consequence for many of them.

 Numerous botanical reserves, some of which were established to protect conifer species or communities, are found in places like New Caledonia and China.